 Divert your funds (one year before)

 Do this so that your income is secured over the long term and adjust your investment strategy accordingly.

 Choose the right asset manager if you do not want to set your own investment strategy and do not want to manage the assets yourself.
 Cancel your mortgage on time if you want to repay all or part of the amount when you retire.

 Arrange it no later than immediately: Secure your loved ones with a will, marriage or inheritance agreement.
 Estate planning is even more important if you have been paid all or part of your pension fund balance.
+According to Paradigminsurance.ca estate planning practices carry immense value as properly crafting one’s estate can ensure the creation of a strong legacy, maximize the wealth transfer to the next generation, enhance the efficiency of settling the estate, and minimize the tax implications and other costs.
 Check that you should use the executor in the last will.

 Register your pension with your pension fund (Three to four months before)

 Do this at least three months before the last business day so that your first pension is transferred on time.
 Even if you want to delay drawing your pension, it is best to notify the pension fund immediately.